Two statistical problems for multivariate mixture distributions

 \subsection{Roadmap of the rest of the article}

-In this article we consider two problems: that of estimating for mixtures of multivariate normal distributions and $t$-distributions based on univariate projections, and that of measuring the agreement between two random partitions (the output of two different model--based clustering procedures).
-To solve these problems we make use of some of the results given in \citep{FMR2025}.
+In this article we consider two problems: that of estimating mixtures of multivariate normal distributions and mixtures of $t$-distributions based on univariate projections, and that of defining a discrepancy measure between mixture distributions induced by two model-based clusterings.
+To solve these problems we make use of some of the results given in \cite{FMR2025}.